codex-storage/codex-spec/specs/marketplace.md

 ### Proving

 Once a node fills a slot, it MUST periodically, yet non-deterministically provide proof to the smart contract that it stores the data it should.
-Node SHOULD detect that proof is required using the `isProofRequired(slotId)` or that it will be required using the `willProofBeRequired(slotId)` in case the node is in [downtime](https://github.com/codex-storage/codex-research/blob/41c4b4409d2092d0a5475aca0f28995034e58d14/design/storage-proof-timing.md).
+Nodes SHOULD detect that a proof is required using the `isProofRequired(slotId)` or that it will be required using the `willProofBeRequired(slotId)` in case the node is in [downtime](https://github.com/codex-storage/codex-research/blob/41c4b4409d2092d0a5475aca0f28995034e58d14/design/storage-proof-timing.md).

-Once node knows it has to provide a proof it MUST get the proof challenge using `getChallenge(slotId)` which then NEEDS to be incorporated into the proof generation as described in Proving RFC (**TODO: Proving RFC**).
+Once a node knows it has to provide a proof it MUST get the proof challenge using `getChallenge(slotId)` which then NEEDS to be incorporated into the proof generation as described in Proving RFC (**TODO: Proving RFC**).

-When proof is generated it MUST be submitted with a transaction calling `submitProof(slotId, proof)` function.
+When the proof is generated it MUST be submitted with a transaction calling `submitProof(slotId, proof)` function.

 #### Slashing

-There is a slashing scheme in place that is orchestrated by the smart contract to incentive correct behavior and proper proof submissions by the storage provider nodes.
+There is a slashing scheme in place that is orchestrated by the smart contract to incentivize correct behavior and proper proof submissions by the storage provider nodes.
 This scheme is configured on smart contract level and is the same for all the participants in the network.
 The concrete values of this scheme can be obtained by `getConfig()` contract call.